lulab/exSEEK_docs/README.md

 ```

 The [main program of exSEEK](https://github.com/lulab/exSEEK/tree/master/exSEEK) starts from a data matrix of gene expression (read counts of each gene in each sample).
 Meanwhile, we provide some pipelines and QC steps for the [pre-process](https://github.com/lulab/exSEEK/tree/master/pre-process) of exRNA-seq (including long and short  cfRNA-seq/exoRNA-seq) raw data.

 You can refer to this picture to understand the function and the processing and analyzing steps of exSEEK.
-Then you can decide where to begin and run the related commands. **You should change your configuration file accordingly before running.** (See detailed [configuration file](exseek/configuration))
+Then you can decide where to begin and run the related commands.

 ![exSEEK modules](.gitbook/assets/exseek_modules.png)

 For detailed commands instruction and introduction, please check: